carloseplural/DotsAndBoxes/README.md

 ## Summary
 This game was made on Python using Object Oriented Programming and only using modules present in the Python Standard Library.
-There are two files, main.py where the game is run and which contains the inputs, menus and selections, and classes.py which defines the board, rules, player interactions etc.
+There are two files, main.py where the game is run and which contains the cell inputs, menus and selections, and classes.py which defines the board, rules, player interactions etc.

 ## Dots and Boxes